 In 2020, I came up with the idea for the HI!
 Quilt.
 It stemmed from the fact that I was really starting to miss seeing my friends and family in person - and human interaction in general!

-I decided to create it as a FREE pattern for my newsletter subscribers - to say hello and welcome you all into my little quilting corner of the internet!
+I decided to create it as a FREE pattern - to say hello and thank you all for being part of my little quilting corner of the internet!

 I think this quilt would be a super cute way to welcome a new baby into the world - whether for your own or for someone else!
 I’ve also always thought it would look great hanging on the wall above a couch or as the perfect addition to a cute gallery wall!

 The first HI!
 Quilt version I made is this adorable two-colour version using Lila's Pressed Flowers from Her and History by Bonnie Christine for Art Gallery Fabrics, Kona Natural for the letters and Ice Peach for the binding!

 During the summer last year, my family went “camping” on a friend’s acreage.
 Their family used to own Leary Brickworks, a small brick factory that was built in the early 1900s.
 It’s tucked in the banks of the South Boyne River, just west of Roseisle, Manitoba.

 While we were there, they showed us around the old brick factory and the surrounding grounds, where I was able to grab some really cool photos of this version of the HI!
 Quilt!

 In February of 2022, I tried to will spring to come earlier by making this sweet, retro inspired floral version.
 The fabric is from A Blooming Bunch designed by Maureen McCormick for Moda Fabrics (YES!
 Like from The Brady Bunch)!

 I densely quilted the floral sections with 50 wt Aurifil Thread in Light Sand 2000 (Canadians, click here).